byÂ Ariel Frailich

 Truly a perfect English gentleman, complete with understated humour.
 It was truly a pleasure to have known you, Mr. Elmsley.

-(Alex Elmsley was Scottish, in fact, but he lived in England for so long and became so “English to the very core”, as someone put it, that he might as well have been born further south.
+(Alex Elmsley was Scots, in fact, but he lived in England for so long and became so “English to the very core”, as someone put it, that he might as well have been born further south.
 My apologies for any confusion, and a thank you to those who corrected me.)